pmean/build-website/text/05/MeasuringAgreement-05.md

     St-Pierre NR.
 Accessed on 2005-04-19.
     library.lanl.gov/cgi-bin/getdoc?event=SAMO2004&document=samo04-41.pdf

-An example of Lin\'s concordance coefficient appears in a study of joint space narrowing and erosion scores in plain versus digitized x-rays.
+An example of Lin's concordance coefficient appears in a study of joint space narrowing and erosion scores in plain versus digitized x-rays.
 The erosion concordance score is 0.89 and the graph below shows good agreement between the regression line (solid) and the line of perfect